-This highly detailed hunting trophy was hand-carved in France by a master craftsman in circa 1830.
+This highly detailed hunting trophy was hand-carved in France by a master craftsman, circa 1830.
 The oval plaque with shaped edges is made from fruitwood and commemorates a successful hunt, depicting a captured hare and pheasant.

 Beneath the animals is a foliate display that sits on top of the flat diapered background.
 The background also has been embellished with scrolled lines and stylized reeds.
 There are also a few leaves that have been carved into the background in the bas-relief style.

-Our plaque has been wired for hanging.
-Place this early 19th century French trophy carving on the wall of a game room, office or kitchen.
+Our plaque has been rigged for hanging.
+Place this beautiful early 19th century French trophy carving on the wall of a game room, office or country kitchen.

 CONDITION: Good antique condition with minor losses and traces of old wood worm.
+Curvature to back panel.
 A wing of the pheasant has been repaired due to an age separation.
 Nice patina